 At the coastal village of Tana Beru on Sulawesi’s south coast, finely-crafted timber hulls of traditional phinisi boats line the palm-fringed beach.
 Their elegant bows poke through the coconut palm canopy in various stages of construction.
 The nearby village throbs to the steady ‘thunk’ of timber being struck by craftsmen whose skills have been passed down through generations of boat builders.
-Skilled craftsmen scamper across hulls, teetering upon bamboo scaffolding as these vessels emerge from the beach without blueprints with ship builders following memorised plans by master shipwrights who build vessels designed to travel far
+Skilled craftsmen scamper across hulls and teetering upon bamboo scaffolding as these vessels emerge from the beach.
+Without the use of blueprints these ship builders follow memorised plans by master shipwrights who build vessels designed to travel far.

 Accomplished Indonesian seafarers in their phinisi vessels have played an integral part in the spice trade since ancient times, travelling as far afield as northern Australia.
-Macassan traders from Sulawesi sailed fleets of beche-de-mer fishing vessels from Makassar to Australia’s north, developing relationships with Indigenous Australians over centuries which is depicted in coastal rock art galleries.
+Macassan traders from Sulawesi sailed fleets of beche-de-mer fishing vessels from Makassar to the Kimberley and Arnhem Land, developing relationships with Indigenous Australians over centuries which is depicted in coastal rock art galleries.

 Fast Fact: Early phinisi trading ships were strictly sail-powered, carving an elegant swathe across the sea as sails billowed with the trade winds, but these days are more likely to be engine-powered.